centau/ecr/docs/tut/entity-type.md

 ## Exclude-only views

-You can get all entities without certain components with:
+You can get all entities without specific components with:

 ```lua
 for entity in registry:view(ecr.entity):exclude(...) do end